Parmesan Baked Cod Recipe with Lemon

 If you have any cod left over, you can wrap it well with plastic wrap or put it into a resealable container.
-It should keep in the refrigerator for a couple of days.
+It should keep in the refrigerator for up to 2 days.

 I like to reheat mine in the toaster oven for 10 minutes or so at 350ºF.
 You could also reheat it by broiling it for a few minutes so the coating gets crispy again.
 The fillets could also be warmed in the microwave.